Swimming with a Hole in My Body

-Swimming with a Hole in My Body is the third solo album by American guitarist and composer Bill Connors, recorded in 1979 and released on the ECM label.
+Swimming with a Hole in My Body is a solo album by American guitarist and composer Bill Connors, recorded in August 1979 and released on ECM March the following year—his third for the label.
 Like his debut album, it is performed entirely on acoustic guitar.

 Reception

-The AllMusic review by Paul Kohler awarded the album 4½ stars calling it "Brilliant solo acoustic guitar with some overdubs.
+The AllMusic review by Paul Kohler stated: "Brilliant solo acoustic guitar with some overdubs.
 Required listening".